 Q. If an upload is Stalled, can it ever recover?

 A. Sometimes, yes.
-For example, if your PC loses its Internet connection for more than 5 minutes during an upload, its status will change to "Stalled".
-If the Internet connection comes back online later, the upload may recover and its status may change from "Stalled" back to "Uploading", and will successfully complete.
+For example, if your PC loses its internet connection for more than 5 minutes during an upload, its status will be listed as "Stalled".
+If your internet connection comes back online, the upload may recover and its status may change from "Stalled" back to "Uploading", and will successfully complete.
 There are circumstances whereby it may never recover.
-For example, it will not recover if you closed your browser tab or application during the upload or your PC crashed during the upload.
+For example, your upload will not resume if you closed/ refreshed your browser tab or closed the uploader application (e.g., RealityCapture or 3DF Zephyr) during upload.

 Q. My asset upload stalled, and I don't think it will recover.
 What should I do?